22 Fall Newsletter Ideas for Ecommerce Brands

 Almost every year, at least one Friday the 13th falls between September and December.
 So don’t put away your Halloween email ideas just yet!

-Still, for brands that chose to send something out on this theme, we have two great examples.
+For brands that chose to send something out on this theme, we have two great examples.

-The first one’s coming from Gel Essentials, a nail polish brand that prepared thematic products and packages to match the occasion:
+The first one’s coming from Gel Essentials, a nail polish brand that prepared thematic products and packages to match the occasion.

 Gel Essentialz sends a Halloween-themed email newsletter featuring products of black and purple colors